Uberspace/lab/source/guide_gitea.rst

   1 gem installed
   [isabell@stardust ~]$

 .. note:: Don't be irritated by the warning that the bin folder isn't in the path.
-Uberspace is taking care of it and provide it via ``/opt/uberspace/etc/isabell/binpaths/ruby/asciidoctor``.
+Uberspace is taking care of it.
 You can check with ``[isabell@stardust ~]$ which asciidoctor``.

 Now we have to append the config file ``~/gitea/custom/conf/app.ini`` with: